stockportdojo/website/README.md

 Getting started
 ===============

 If you're at the Dojo, ask a mentor for the files you need, and unzip them all somewhere on your PC.
-The Mentor shold have these files on a USB Flash drive.
+The Mentor should have these files on a USB Flash drive.

 Starting your PHP server
 ========================